Best MMORPG 2017

 Guild Wars 2

-In the MMORPG industry, a lot of games are hyped before their release but quickly fizzle out.
+In the MMO video game industry, a lot of games are hyped before their release but quickly fizzle out.
 Guild Wars 2 (GW2) is the exception in that it had lots of buzz before it was launched and still managed to exceed expectations.
 Indeed, with 5 million units sold, GW2 is one of the bestselling PC games of all time.

 Guild Wars 2 has beautiful graphics, friendly players, a large open world, and fun gameplay.
 One of its most unique features is that quests have been given a makeover.
 Instead of asking an NPC for a quest, Guild War 2 has a dynamic, living world that players can explore.
 As they travel, events will be triggered.
 Players can then join or ignore these events and their actions will have rewards or consequences.
 Exploration is a core mechanic in this game.

 A note before you think about trying out this game: although it is theoretically possible to play GW2 for free, the truth is that the free content is too restricted to be enjoyable.
-To give a concrete example, free players have chat restrictions, something that is very annoying if you plan to play the game and not just check it out for a few hours.
+To give a concrete example, free players have chat restrictions, something that is very annoying if you plan to really play the game and not just check it out for a few hours.
 The free play content in GW2 mainly functions as a way for players to try out the game before they buy it.
-That is why it is listed in buy to play rather than free to play.
+That is why it is not listed here in the “free games” section.

 Best Pay to Play (Subscription) MMORPG 2017